twlee79/filter_illumina_index/README.md

 provided index, the number of mismatches is summarised as `>=index length+1`, i.e. the final entry above will be counted as >=9 mismatches.

+When two barcodes are present, the sequence identifier field is split into two substrings at the first-instance of the character(s) provided as the separator.
+Then each barcode is processed with the rules above with the total number of mismatches used to filter reads.
+If either barcode is left blank, then only the non-blank barcode is used.

 ### File reading/writing and threading

 This script uses the `dnaio` and `xopen` packages for reading/writing FASTQ